bigskysoftware/htmx/www/api.md

 * `includeIndicatorStyles:true` - boolean: if true, htmx will inject a small amount of CSS into the page to make indicators invisible unless the `htmx-indicator` class is present
 * `indicatorClass:'htmx-indicator'` - string: the class to place on indicators when a request is in flight
 * `requestClass:'htmx-request'` - string: the class to place on triggering elements when a request is in flight
+* `addedClass:'htmx-added'` - string: the class to temporarily place on elements that htmx has added to the DOM
 * `settlingClass:'htmx-settling'` - string: the class to place on target elements when htmx is in the settling phase
 * `swappingClass:'htmx-swapping'` - string: the class to place on target elements when htmx is in the swapping phase
 * `allowEval:true` - boolean: allows the use of eval-like functionality in htmx, to enable `hx-vars`, trigger conditions & script tag evaluation.
 Can be set to `false` for CSP compatibility